Image processing of the starry sky and obtaining the coordinates of the stars

 plot( p1, p2, size=(800,300) )

-Now let's analyse the individual steps of developing this algorithm.
+Now let's look at the individual steps of developing this algorithm.

-The first thing we need to do is to process the frame.
-At each processing step we can apply several different algorithms, but it is always useful to break the task into several simpler subtasks, each of which requires different algorithms.
+First of all, the frame will need to be processed.
+We can apply several different algorithms at each processing step, but it is always useful to break the task down into several simpler subtasks, each of which requires different algorithms.

-1. get rid of noise and binarise the image;
+- Get rid of noise and binarize the image;

-2. segment the objects to work with them separately;
+- Segment objects to work with them individually;

-In this example, we will only work with one specific image, which runs the risk of designing an algorithm that is too specialised.
-But this does not contradict our goal, as we only want to show the process of designing such an algorithm.
+In this example, we will only work with one specific image, which risks developing an overly specialized algorithm.
+But this does not contradict our goal, since we only want to show the design process of such an algorithm.

-Let's install the necessary libraries.
-This step should be done once, uncomment it if some libraries are not loaded (by removing the # signs at the beginning of the line, or by highlighting the text and clicking Ctrl+/).
+Install the necessary libraries.
+This step must be performed once, uncomment it if some libraries do not load (removing the signs # at the beginning of the line, or by selecting the text and pressing Ctrl+/).

 # using Pkg; Pkg.add( [ "Images", "IndirectArrays", "ImageBinarization", "ImageContrastAdjustment",